autorope/donkeydocs/docs/guide/train_autopilot.md

 Since the Raspberry Pi is not very powerful, we need to transfer the data to a PC computer to train.
 The Jetson nano is more powerful, but still quite slow to train.
 If desired, skip this transfer step and train on the Nano.

-## Training the easy, GUI way:
+## Training the easy, GUI way

-The easiest way to do the training on your desktop is by using the [Donkey UI application](/utility/ui/#the-trainer).
+The easiest way to do the training on your desktop is by using the [Donkey UI application](/utility/ui/).
  ![Tub_manager UI](../assets/ui-tub-manager.png)

 If, however, you want to do the training with the command line, read on....